My father and me on my wedding day, just before leaving for the church. Santa Clara, California, 1984.

 In the months that followed our conversation on trust, my father’s prostate cancer metastasized and began taking ruthless advantage of his body.
 It wracked him with pain, forcing him to go from being fiercely independent to become more dependent than ever on others for his daily needs.
 It was heartbreaking.
 He had protected his family all his life, and now we were powerless to protect him.

 But a strange thing happened.
-When things seemed at their worst, a new light seemed to go on inside my father.
+When things seemed at their worst, a new light went on inside my father.
 He became more hopeful, trusting, and optimistic.
 He greeted everyone with joy and kindness and patience, from his doctors to his hospice caregiver to the man who delivered his medical equipment.
 No longer did he see the need to be guarded around strangers.
-Now he regarded them differently that he would have before.
+Now he regarded them differently than he would have before.
 He trusted and respected them, even as it became physically harder to interact with them.
 The cancer had betrayed his body, but it had not betrayed his soul.

 He was hopeful, almost to the end, that he could defeat the cancer.
 When it became clear that this would not be, his hopefulness was transformed to peaceful acceptance.
 My precious father, ever amazing, found grace in giving up the control he had exercised all his life and accepted his new path to the inevitable that awaits us all.